Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 To easily change your title tag (the title that will show in the search results), you simply navigate to the SEO area below your blog post and insert your the ideal headline.

-yoast plugin example
+screenshot of yoast plugin example

-yoast plugin sample result
+screenshot of yoast plugin sample result

 Don’t make it so different that there’s no congruency when people get to the post, but if the headline is a little long for the article you can truncate it for the search results.